 Osiris

 Osiris is one of the Egyptian pantheon’s most widely worshipped ancient gods.
-Osiris was perceived as the counterpart in the death of the sun god Re.
-Osiris was only known in his human form and was not associated with any animal.
+Osiris was perceived as the counterpart of the death of the sun god Re.
+Osiris was only known in his human form and was not associated with animals.

-The priests at Heliopolis tracked his ascendence and discovered that Osiris was born at Rosetau at the necropolis, the gate of the underworld, in Memphis, an ancient capital of Egypt.
-Osiris was born to Geb and Nut, his parents.
+The priests at Heliopolis tracked his ascendence and discovered that Osiris was born to Geb and Nut, his parents, at Rosetau, the necropolis, the gate of the underworld, in Memphis, the ancient capital of Egypt.

 Osiris had three siblings who were also deities of ancient Egypt.
-Isis, his sister, was a major goddess who played many roles across the legends.
+Isis, his sister, was a significant goddess who played many roles in legends.
 She and Osiris were also husband and wife, and she is known for being a guardian, mother, and healer.

 In ancient Egyptian mythology, Osiris had a crucial relationship with the kingship.
-One legend describes how Set persuaded Osiris to step into a sarcophagus that was exactly his size.
+One legend describes how Set persuaded Osiris to step into a coffin exactly his size.
 After Osiris entered, Set nailed the coffin shut and threw it into the Nile River.

 When the sarcophagus washed onto the shores of Lebanon, it became encased in the trunk of a growing tree.
 The tree was later chopped down and used as a pillar for the local ruler’s palace.
 Isis, who had been searching for her brother for years, finally found him and hid his body in the nearby reeds.